Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Introduction

 When it comes to measure the distance between two probability distributions, the well known Wasserstein distance, derived from the theory of Optimal Transport (OT), provides both strong theoretical guarantees --it metrizes weak convergence \cite{Villani2008}-- and attractive empirical performance \cite{Cuturi2018}.
 Most of the applications of such theory are related to the very active field of machine learning, notably in the framework of generative networks \cite{arjovsky}, robustness \cite{serrurier2020achieving} or fairness \cite{Gordaliza2019}, among others.

 From a statistical point of view, one of the main caveats of the theory of OT comes from the \emph{curse of dimensionality}: the rate of convergence of the empirical Wasserstein distance decreases as $n^{-1/d}$ with the dimension \cite{Fournier2016}.
 Another important issue is the asymptotic behavior of the fluctuations of the empirical optimal transport cost .
-For probabilities supported in $\R^d$, it has been proved, using Efron–Stein's inequality that, for the cost $L^2$, the difference $\sqrt{n}(\mathcal{W}_2^2(P_n,Q)-\mathbb{E}\mathcal{W}_2^2(P_n,Q))$ is asymptotically Gaussian \cite{DelBarrio2019}.
+For probability measures supported in $\R^d$, it has been proved, using Efron–Stein's inequality that, for the cost $L^2$, the difference $\sqrt{n}(\mathcal{W}_2^2(P_n,Q)-\mathbb{E}\mathcal{W}_2^2(P_n,Q))$ is asymptotically Gaussian \cite{DelBarrio2019}.
 Recently, the proofs have been extended to some general costs in $\R^d$, including the cost $L^p$, for $p>1$ \cite{Alberto}.
-Concerning statistical goodness-of-fit tests based on Wasserstein distance, the one sample case has already been addressed in \cite{Hallin2021} and, when the probabilities are defined over $\mathbb{R}$, two-sample tests can be derived from \cite{Barrio1999}.
+Concerning statistical goodness-of-fit tests based on Wasserstein distance, the one-sample case has already been addressed in \cite{Hallin2021} and, when the probability distributions are defined over $\mathbb{R}$, two-sample tests can be derived from \cite{Barrio1999, Munk1998NonparametricVO}.

-In this paper, we focus on the $d$-dimensional flat torus $\mathbb{T}^d:=\mathbb{R}^d/\mathbb{Z}^d$ where, even from the purely theoretical point of view, OT has not been explicitly addressed.
+In this paper, we focus on the $d$-dimensional flat torus $\mathbb{T}^d:=\mathbb{R}^d/\mathbb{Z}^d$ where, even from the purely theoretical point of view, OT has not been completely addressed, besides the work in \cite{CORDEROERAUSQUIN1999199}, \cite{McCann} or, more recently, in \cite{manole2021plugin}.
 However, this space appears naturally when the probability measures are periodic (e.g. for distributions of angles).
-The main objective of this work is to extend existing OT results to the space of probability measures on the flat torus $\mathcal{P}(\mathbb{T}^d)$, specially a Central Limit Theorem (CLT), and to address in particular the two-dimensional case, constructing some two-sample goodness-of-fit testing techniques based on Wasserstein distance.
+The main objective of this work is (1) to extend recent existing OT results to the space of probability measures on the flat torus $\mathcal{P}(\mathbb{T}^d)$, especially a Central Limit Theorem (CLT) for the fluctuations of the empirical optimal transport cost, and (2) to address in particular the two-dimensional case, by constructing two-sample goodness-of-fit tests based on the Wasserstein distance.